 Frequently Asked Questions About Federal and State Broadband Subsidy Programs

-The federal government and many state governments have established programs that provide subsidies, grants, and loans to broadband service providers to build out broadband networks and provide service to residences, businesses, schools, and libraries in unserved and underserved areas.
-Related programs also seek to make broadband service more affordable for low-income households and to defray the costs of providing telehealth services.
+The federal government and many state governments have established programs that provide subsidies, grants, and loans to broadband service providers to build out broadband networks and to provide service in unserved and underserved communities.
+Related programs provide discounts to make broadband service and connected devices more affordable for low-income households and to defray the costs of providing telehealth services.
 Below we answer some common questions about these programs.

 What are the federal programs for broadband service providers?